LukeShu/leaguer/doc/Sprint2-Retrospective.md

 information.

 ## Teach Andrew and Tomer AJAX {#teach-ajax}

+Luke instructed Tomer on his AJAX tasks, but most of Andrew's were deferred to sprint 3 and he focused his efforts elsewhere.

 ## Make pages auto-update with AJAX  {#ajax}

+AJAX was used in tournament and match views to update the tournament progress bar and manage input options for tournament flow but still needs to be implemented across the website in other areas.

 ## Setting up a Tournament View for matches and tree {#match-gui}

 ## Increase Usability  {#usability}